Now People could once get a job

 Toward the end of the 17th century in Britain, men starting wearing wigs as a mark of fashion and social status.

-An Onion cleaner would trim off any roots and stems and the excess flakey layers from the outside skin, leaving you a smooth onion.
+An Onion cleaner would trim off any roots and stems and the excess flakey layers from the outside skin, leaving a smooth onion.

 He is employed in the cotton industry, where there are a considerable amount of machines and he will oil the varies parts of those machines.
 Fast moving parts need to be oiled frequently, so he would move from machine to machine as required.
 The sometimes had other duties such as fixing belts, pulleys etc., and if experienced enough, could be promoted to a Fixer.